flintlang/flint/README.md

 Contributions to Flint are highly welcomed!
 The Issues page tracks the tasks which have yet to be completed.

-Flint Improvement Proposals (FIPs) track the design and implementation of large new features.
-An example is [FIP-0001: Introduce the Asset trait)](proposals/0001-asset-trait.md).
+Flint Improvement Proposals (FIPs) track the design and implementation of larger new features for Flint or the Flint compiler.
+An example is [FIP-0001: Introduce the Asset trait](proposals/0001-asset-trait.md).

 ## Future plans